rieg-ec/dotfiles/nvim/README.md

 - gf ~ go to filepath on new buffer
 - <C-o> go to previous buffer

+- * ~ highlight word under cursor

+- :DiffSaved ~ see changes from last saved

 ### rollback changes:

 - u ~ revert in normal mode